 Vocabulary you'll need to survive in Victorian London Perusing the Public Domain Review you may eventually stumble upon The London Guide & Stranger’s Safeguard against the Cheats, Swindlers, and Pickpockets (1819).
 'A comprehensive guide to help the unwitting visitor avoid falling victim to the various and nefarious crimes abound in early 19th-century London.'
-The book features a useful glossary of key vocabulary to enable the … Continue reading Vocabulary survival guide for Victorian London
+The book… Continue reading Vocabulary survival guide for Victorian London

 What do your favourite books say about you?
 There is a quiz in The Independent newspaper that attempts to calculate how old you are based on your favourite books.
 Feel free to give it a try.
-As I mostly favour Long 19th Century books I was expecting it to estimate my age at about 150 but, disappointingly, it managed to correctly pigeonhole my decade.
-I … Continue reading What do your favourite books say about you?
+As I mostly favour Long 19th Century books I was expecting it to estimate my age at about 150… Continue reading What do your favourite books say about you?

 Hoydon = A romping girl.
 Definition taken from The 1811 Dictionary of the Vulgar Tongue, originally by Francis Grose.
-I only remember coming across the word "Hoydon" once, and that was in an early scene in Tess of the d'Urbervilles (Thomas Hardy): They leant over the gate by the highway, and inquired as to the meaning of the dance and the white-frocked maids.
-The two … Continue reading “Hoydon” – Victorian Words & Phrases #3
+I only remember coming across the word "Hoydon" once, and that was in an early scene in Tess of the d'Urbervilles (Thomas Hardy): They leant over the gate by the highway, and inquired as to the… Continue reading “Hoydon” – Victorian Words & Phrases #3

 6 handy words & phrases every Long Victorian needs this summer No.6 "Bow wow mutton" Definition = 'A naval term referring to meat so bad it might be dog flesh'.
 McBow-wow-mutton burger, chips and a diet coke, please - can you supersize that?
-No.5 "Ark ruffians" Definition = ‘Rogues who robbed, and sometimes murdered, on the water, by picking a quarrel with the passengers in … Continue reading 6 handy Victorian words & phrases you’ll need this summer
+No.5 "Ark ruffians" Definition = ‘Rogues who robbed, and sometimes murdered, on… Continue reading 6 handy Victorian words & phrases you’ll need this summer